 The pretty fabric I selected came from Modern Yardage.
 This is one awesome place to order your fabric.
 Modern Yardage is a digital textile fabric manufacturer, that offers exclusive designer fabrics that you won’t find anywhere else.
 They have so many styles and colors of fabrics and they are always designing new fabrics.
 Don’t just take my word for it, stop on over and take a look at the great fabrics they have to offer.

-Center the fabric on the seat cushion, begin to pull fabric and staple in place.
+Center the fabric on the seat cushion, begin to pull the fabric, and staple it in place.
 Tip: Make sure to place the same amount of tension when pulling, otherwise you will pull too tight and the cushion will be uneven.

 Mr. DD tells me I should carry one of the chairs down the street to the neighbor and see if they want to buy back these pretty repurposed metal chairs for their sun porch.